- Talk to a Career Adviser

-The office is currently located within the office suite of Room 3300, office number 3300.08.
+Our main office is currently located within the office suite of room 3300, office number 3300.08.

-Walk-in meetings are fifteen-minute appointments offered on a first-come, first-served basis.
+Walk-in meetings are 15-minute appointments offered on a first-come, first-served basis.
 You do not have to schedule a meeting in advance; you can just drop in and ask any career-related question you may have.
-During the Fall 2016 semester, we will offer walk-ins hours on:
+We offer regular walk-in meetings during the following times:

 - Mondays, 12:00-2:00 p.m.